MiguelSarraf/MVN/README.md

 IPPP is the value to be stored in the address, it's between 0x0000 and 0xFFFF, the most significant nibble, I, is the instruction to be executed and the other three, PPP, is the operand.

-To use the stack you should use the OS function, the code 0x10 will place STPTTR in AC, 0x11 will place AC in STPTR, 0x12 will place the value stored in STPTR address in AC and 0x13 will place AC in STPTR address.
+There is also an stack implemented, the stack pointer (SP) is in address 0x0ffe.
+To use the stack you should use the OS function, the code 0x10 will place SP in AC, 0x11 will place AC in SP, 0x12 will place the value stored in STPTR address in AC and 0x13 will place AC in SP address.

 There is also a "mvn.config" file you can set to configure the infinite loop prevention.
 The code will exit after the number of steps taken exceed max_step (default to 10000), to set it in config file, write a line like: "max_step=[value]" where value is the number of max_step you want to set.